sevenval/flat-docs/cookbook/checking-jwt-tokens.md

 …
 ```

 FLAT will now look for a scope claim (default claim name is `scope`) with a value of `write`.
-If the `write` scope is present (perhaps among others, like in `"scope": "read write create"`), the request passes, otherwise it is rejected.
+If the `write` scope is present (possibly along with further scopes, like in `"scope": "read write create"`), the request passes, otherwise it is rejected.

 BTW, you can specify another claim name for scopes using the `scope-claim` property of `x-flat-jwt`: